michaelpq/michaelpq.github.io/manuals/esx-and-vsphere/index.markdown

 ### Intel NUC

 ESXi 5.1 does not have network drivers for the model DYE of Intel NUC.
 So installing it has needed to create a custom ISO with the network driver included.
-The driver was called E1001E.tgz and program used to compile new ISO was called ESXi-customizer.
+The driver is called E1001E.tgz and program used to compile new ISO was called ESXi-customizer.
 Look at that on the net if needed...
-At least in my case it worked correctly.
+At least it worked correctly.

+### ovftool

+ovftool is a generic VMware command that can be used to save and deploy VMs in ESX, vSphere, vCenter, Fusion, etc. Here is an example of how to save an ova file (VM template with spec and disks compressed) from an existing vmx file:

+    ovftool $HOME/path/vm/machine.vmx $HOME/path/res/machine.ova